Social selling is the practice of using your brand's social media accounts to connect and interact with individual prospects and customers.

 A staggering 81% of consumers go online to do research before purchasing a product.
 So when it comes to social selling, your online identity plays a massive role in determining your potential success.
 If a consumer checks out your socials and likes what they see, they will be more inclined to do their business with you instead of with a competitor whose social presence is more unorganized.

 Having enticing imagery on your pages can be the difference in someone choosing to click on your site or not.
 Remember, your visitors will be a mix of people who already know you, and some who have no idea who you are.
+Maybe they found your page through relevant hashtags or maybe they are one of your most loyal followers.
 Make sure everyone is curious to find out more about your page just by a quick scan of your profile photo.

 The written word you publish is also important.
 Be that through your posts, or even something as simple as the information you provide in your bio.
 The people coming to your page need to know what you’re all about.
 Your photos can draw them in.
 The information you’ve written will get them to stay and interact.